 Also at 1st level, a mime can select one of seven areas upon which he can focus his ever-shifting talents.
 The mime gains a +2 aptitude bonus while any focus is activated.
 This bonus increases by +2 at 5th level, and every four levels thereafter.
 Activating a focus, he gains the chosen abilities of his focus that remains in effect until the mime uses a free action to dismiss it or activate another focus in its place.

 - Ascetic Focus: The mime gains an aptitude bonus on all Acrobatics checks.
-The mime also receives the unarmed damage of a monk of half his character level as well as an aptitude bonus as a dodge bonus to his armor class.
+This focus also grants Improved Unarmed Strike feat and the unarmed damage of a monk of half his character level as well as an aptitude bonus as a dodge bonus to his armor class.